Loving Your Tiny Kitchen – Space Savers & TricksYum

 Plan & Prep

 Moving into a small kitchen can be daunting, especially if you’re used to working in a bigger space.
 You might have loads of gear, and be thinking where will I put it all?
 The answer is: In storage.
 Whatever you don’t need should be boxed up and stored.
 You’ll regret it if you don’t.
+You can read more on other aspects too, for there are many resources on the web that can be used.

 What you really need are the essentials.
 For example, my basics include 2 good saucepans and a good non-stick frying pan, a cast iron skillet, a baking tray, a roasting tin, and the utensils (spatula, slotted spoon, whisk – the general business).
 This is the stuff I use everyday without fail.
 Outside this, stuff should be boxed and out of the kitchen.